Jane Colebrook

-Katrina Jane Weston (née Colebrook, formerly Finch; born 8 November 1957) is a former British middle distance runner who specialised in the 800 metres.
+Katrina Jane Weston (née Colebrook, formerly Finch; born 8 November 1957) is a former British middle-distance runner who specialised in the 800 metres.
 Competing as Jane Colebrook, she equalled the world indoor best to win at the 1977 European Indoor Championships and won a bronze medal at the 1978 Commonwealth Games.
 Competing as Jane Finch, she won a silver medal at the 1985 World Indoor Games.

+Early life

+Born Jane Colebrook in Lincolnshire, she started out as a sprinter and won the under-15s 200 metres race at the 1972 AAAs Junior Championships, with her sister Teena, at Yarborough School in Caistor, living in Nettleton.